-Patrick Diggins is now in his 28th season as the head women’s rowing coach for the Crusaders in 2013-2014.
+Patrick Diggins is currently in his 30th season at Holy Cross as the head women’s rowing coach in 2015-2016.
 Diggins also serves as the director of rowing.
 A rower both at St. John’s High School in Shrewbury, Mass., and at Holy Cross, Diggins joined the Crusader coaching staff as an assistant upon graduation in 1986.
 He was promoted to the head coaching position in 1987.
 During his tenure, the program has enjoyed tremendous success and grown to be one of the largest varsity sports at Holy Cross.

 Holy Cross placed second out of 27 teams at the 2012 New England Championship on Lake Quinsigamond.
 The second varsity eight and second varsity four each placed second earning silver medals, while the varsity eight won bronze by finishing third.
 The team had 23 student-athletes named to the 2012 Patriot League Academic Honor Roll.

 In the 2010-2011 campaign, Holy Cross tied for first out of 39 teams for the point trophy at the 40th Schuylkill Regatta.
 The Crusaders also won the Irving-Christensen Cup as the varsity eight won their race with Boston College and Connecticut.
 The varsity eight also defeated UMass in a dual-race in the spring season.
 The Crusaders finished fourth out of 25 teams at the New England Championship, as the second varsity eight won the bronze medal.
 The second varsity eight and the varsity four also earned bronze medals at the Patriot League Championship.